 Cons

-• Right-hand only — no ambidextrous version
+• Right-hand only — no ambidextrous variant available

 Check Price on Amazon →